International Research Funding Opportunities

-National Science Foundation (NSF) Many funding opportunities that would involve international research and collaborations.
+National Science Foundation (NSF) Many funding opportunities that involve international research and collaborations.

-Developing Global Scientists and Engineers -International Research Experiences for Students (IRES) and Doctoral Dissertation Enhancement Projects (DDEP).
-The IRES component of the program supports groups of US undergraduate or graduate students conducting research abroad in collaboration with foreign investigators.
+Developing Global Scientists and Engineers International Research Experiences for Students (IRES) and Doctoral Dissertation Enhancement Projects (DDEP).
+The IRES program component supports groups of US undergraduate or graduate students conducting research abroad in collaboration with foreign investigators.
 The DDEP component supports the dissertation research abroad of one doctoral student in collaboration with a foreign investigator.

 Young Explorers Grant (YEG) offers opportunities to individuals ages 18 to 25 to pursue research, conservation, and exploration-related projects consistent with National Geographic's existing grant programs, including: the Committee for Research and Exploration (CRE), the Expeditions Council (EC) and the Conservation Trust (CT).

 The Office of International Science and Engineering (OISE) supports other targeted international research and education experiences for early-career scientists and engineers via the Research Experience for Undergraduates program, the East Asia and Pacific Summer Institutes for US Graduate Students, the Pan-American Advanced Studies Institutes (for advanced graduate students and post-doctoral fellows), the International Research Fellowship Program (for post-doctoral fellows or new faculty), and the International Research and Education: Planning Visits and Workshops.
 Read more.

 Environmental Protection Agency (EPA) Multiple funding opportunities with a variety of deadlines.